New Jersey Product Liability Attorneys

 - Providing explicit warnings and cautions for use

-Failure to fulfill any of the above responsibilities may constitute product liability and leave a manufacturer exposed to civil litigation from consumers who are injured as a result of their negligence.
+Failure to fulfill any of the above responsibilities may constitute grounds for a product liability claim and leave a manufacturer exposed to civil litigation from consumers who are injured as a result of their negligence.

 In a variety of environments, from private residences to vehicles and workplaces, designers, manufacturers and distributors must take necessary measures to ensure that consumers and employees can safely utilize their products.
-The following are among the most common classifications of products that can cause serious injuries when defective:
+The following are among the most common classifications of products that can cause serious injuries when defective or dangerous, often leading to product liability lawsuits:

-- Automotive products: Seat belts, roof assemblies, brakes, airbags, and tires
+- Defective auto products: Seat belts, roof assemblies, brakes, airbags, and tires

-- Construction site accidents and workplace equipment: Cranes, forklifts, scissor lifts, man lifts/cherry pickers, safety equipment (harnesses, safety glasses), and unsafe materials (asbestos found in tiles, insulation)
+- Defective construction and workplace equipment: Cranes, forklifts, scissor lifts, man lifts/cherry pickers, safety equipment (harnesses, safety glasses), and unsafe materials (asbestos found in tiles, insulation)

 - Defective sports and recreation equipment: Baseball bats, paintball guns and masks, football helmets, lacrosse equipment, jungle gyms and other playground equipment

-- Household products: Lawn mowers, power tools (nail guns, saws, sanders), log splitters, kitchen appliances, toys, personal care products
+- Defective household products: Lawn mowers, power tools (nail guns, saws, sanders), log splitters, kitchen appliances, toys, personal care products

-- Prescription medications, pharmaceutical, and medical devices: Ortho Evra, Yaz, Chantix, DePuy hip implants, defibrillators, pace makers
+- Failure to warn about prescription medications, pharmaceutical, and medical devices: Ortho Evra, Yaz, Chantix, DePuy hip implants, defibrillators, pace makers

-Contact our New Jersey Product Liability Lawyers to Schedule Your Free Consultation
+Contact our New Jersey Product Liability Lawyers for Help Today